 Holiday opportunities will be posted in October to our Donate Goods page.

 Can I do my court-ordered community service at SOME?

-Volunteers with court-ordered community service hours may serve in the dining room or with the material donations department if they are not serving due to infractions related to vulnerable populations, violence, or drug or alcohol use or abuse.
+Volunteers with court-ordered community service hours may serve in the dining room or with the material donations department if they are not serving due to infractions related to at risk populations, violence, or drug or alcohol use or abuse.
 SOME can provide documentation of court-ordered service.